silviot/edx-platform-wiki/Draft-API-Spec.md

 @singingwolfboy: here's an example of a comment.

+@ormsbee: As a sort of meta-comment about the API as a whole -- I would really like to see use cases here for the various API calls.
+Not use cases as in "I would like to see a list of courses", but use cases as in "the LMS needs to render a list of active courses that can be filtered on the following things for display on XYZ pages".
+Maybe this is already internalized for you folks since you're coming at this from the studio side of things, but in many cases it's not clear to me.
+For instance, when I think of snapshots, getting them by ID is definitely good, but one of the first things that comes to mind is a researcher being able to say "Hey, that's a funny pattern in the event logs -- get me the snapshot of this course as it existed at this timestamp." or "Get me all the snapshots that were live between X and Y times, along with the times they became live."

 # edX RESTful API
 The edX API is designed to allow clients to introspect and manipulate XBlocks and their related models.